Digital2Slave/Python-Crawl/README.md

 ## Abstract

-This is a root dir for Computer Vision, Data, Crawl by use of Python language.
+This is a root dir for Crawl by use of Python language.